 What many freelance and self-employed people don’t realise is that if you’re still searching for some information for your Self Assessment, you could submit using estimated figures as the last resort.
 Although it’s far from ideal, you can then go back to HMRC at a later date and update your return with the additional information when you have it.
 Don’t tell them any old excuse; submit what you have already, pay the amount HMRC advise, then seek help and advice from an accountant on how to complete the rest of it.
 This will save you from easily avoidable fines.

 If you are considering this as an option, please remember that HMRC takes a dim view of deliberately giving incorrect information.
-Make sure you do not underestimate your earnings or over-estimate your expenses.
+Make sure you don’t underestimate your earnings or over-estimate your expenses.
 You may end up paying a fine and interest if HMRC decides that your estimates meant that you deliberately paid less tax than you should have.

-So did you leave your Self Assessment until the last minute this year?
+So, did you leave your Self Assessment until the last minute this year?
 If so, remember that feeling and keep these tips from our client manager’s in mind.
-Not only will you save yourself from that horrible gut-wrenching feeling coming back over the last few months of this year but you can save time and energy, giving you the chance to concentrate on growing your business.
+Not only will you save yourself from that horrible gut-wrenching feeling coming back over the last few months of this year, but you can save time and energy, giving you the chance to concentrate on growing your business.

 Download our no-nonsense guide to Self Assessments and get in the know.

 Benefits in kind are benefits that employees or directors receive from their company which aren’t included in their salary or wages.
 They’re also sometimes called ‘perks’ or ‘fringe benefits’.
 Not all benefits in kind are treated in the same way by the tax system, so here's what you need to know.

 If you spend time working from home, then depending on the work you do, you might be able to claim expenses back for using your home as an office, either by claiming for office equipment like computers and furniture, or even renting part of your home to your company.
 We break down the rules.